LUDOVIC NICOLAS STUDIO

 The Force - Arcana XI of the Tarot of Marseille

-If this invisible matrix is at the origin of all manifestation, the assumption that she is a virgin is self-evident, and the emblem of the Black Virgin (black, in contrast to the synthesis of the 6 colors of the visible spectrum, expresses the absence of light), like that of the Virgin Mary, becomes more explicit from the point of view of Theosophy.
-The Blessed Virgin, the Queen Mother, « la mère divine » (« the divine sea »), is the ordinary figuration of the Philosophers' mercury.
-Curiously, the anagram for « énergie noire » (« black energy ») is « reine ignorée » (« ignored queen »), which reminds us of the parable in verse 1:5 of the biblical poem, the Song of Songs, probably born of the love affair between King Solomon and the Queen of Sheba: « I am black, but I am beautiful (…) ».
+If this invisible matrix is the origin of all manifestation, the assumption that it is a virgin follows logically, and the emblem of the Black Virgin (black, as opposed to the synthesis of the 6 colors of the visible spectrum, expresses the absence of light), like that of the Virgin Mary, then becomes more explicit from the angle of Theosophy, for the Holy Virgin, the Queen Mother, "la mère divine" ("the divine sea"), is the ordinary figuration of the philosophers' mercury.
+Curiously, the anagram of "énergie noire" ("dark energy") is "reine ignorée" ("ignored queen"), which reminds us of the parable from verse 1:5 of the Song of Songs, likely born from the love between King Solomon and the Queen of Sheba: « I am black, but I am beautiful (...) ».

-In his 12th century work, Livre secret traitant de l'art caché et de La Pierre Philosophale, the alchemist Artéphius described « l’eau des sages » (« the water of the wise ») as follows: « Oh, how precious and magnificent is this water!
-Without it, the work could not be completed: thus it is called the vessel of nature, the womb, the matrix, the receptacle of the tincture, the earth and its nurse.
-It is the fountain in which the king and the queen wash themselves, and the mother who must be placed and sealed on the womb of her child, who is the Sun. »
+In the 12th century, in his work The Secret Book dealing with the hidden art and the Philosopher's Stone, the alchemist Artephius presented "l’eau des sages" ("the water of the wise") in this way: « Oh, how precious and magnificent is this water!
+For without it, the work could not be perfected: thus it is named the vessel of nature, the belly, the matrix, the receptacle of the tincture, the earth and its nurse, it is the fountain in which the King and the Queen are washed, and the mother who must be placed and sealed upon the belly of her child, who is the Sun. »

-Are you beginning to understand how the cabalists have deliberately blurred the trail back to the primordial ocean, using a deliberately convoluted lexical field to define a single concept; in this case the uniqueness of matter – the materia prima ?
+Do you begin to understand how the cabalists deliberately obscured the trails leading back to the primordial ocean by using a deliberately convoluted lexicon to define a single thing, namely, the unity of matter – the materia prima ?

 Prima Materia at Phra That Lampang Luang Temple – Thailand

-The different states of matter could then be compared to the rungs of a ladder, on which the matrix Force gradually crystallizes, or condenses, into more or less regular forms.
-This is supported by the best definition of alchemy you will find by Fulcanelli: « Alchemy is the permutation of the form by Light, Fire or Spirit ».
+The different states of matter could then be compared to the rungs of a ladder, where the matrix Force crystallizes, or gradually condenses, into more or less regular forms.
+This state of affairs is supported by the best definition of alchemy you will find, that of Fulcanelli: « Alchemy is the permutation of form by light, fire, or spirit. »

 Cybele (Scala Philosophorum) on the façade of Notre-Dame Cathedral - Paris, France

-Moreover, unlike modern science, which deals exclusively with matter, alchemy, magic, and astrology focus directly on the matrix and the invisible laws that animate it.
+The kingdom of the adepts' science is, by definition, outside of time and space.
+Furthermore, unlike modern science, which is exclusively concerned with matter, alchemy, magic, and astrology focus directly on the matrix and the invisible laws that animate it.

-Alchemy is the manifestation of this Fire in organisms that are a priori inanimate (minerals and plants).
+· Alchemy represents the manifestation of this fire in, ostensibly, inanimate organisms (minerals and plants).

 The Holy Spirit at the Chapel of Our Lady of the Miraculous Medal - Paris, France

-On the horizon of our conclusions, it appears that the driving principle of all existence – the Force underlying life – is generated by a matrix that originates outside the boundaries of our reality.
-This conclusion seems to be shared by Niels Bohr, winner of the Nobel Prize in Physics, who stated in 1922: « Everything we call real is made of things that cannot be considered as real. » Since the matrix Spirit is outside the sensible, measurable field, how is it possible to perceive its substance in the world accessible to humans ?
+On the horizon of our reflections, it appears that the driving principle of all existence – the force underlying life – is generated by a matrix that finds its origin beyond the boundaries of our reality.
+A deduction shared by Niels Bohr, Nobel Prize winner in physics, who stated in 1922: « Everything we call real is made of things that cannot be regarded as real ».

 •••••

-In my opinion, if this creative Force is the cause of tangible effects, then its signature must be observable in nature.
-It’s possible to glimpse the mechanisms of this matrix by adopting the mentality of an insatiably curious person – in other words, by keeping our eyes wide open.
-It would be a serious mistake to specialize in one field or another; the Philosopher of nature must open up the field of possibilities to all scientific disciplines, from astronomy to mineralogy – in other words, to all visible phenomena between heaven and earth.
-The imprint of the Force must be present everywhere, and as the Emerald Tablet suggests, in the infinitely large as well as the infinitely small.
-The task is to identify the traces of this Force and then to find the analogies that connect them.
+In my view, if this creative force is the cause of tangible effects, its signature must necessarily be observable in nature.
+It should therefore be possible to glimpse the mechanisms of this matrix by adopting the mentality of an insatiably curious person, that is, by opening one's eyes wide.
+To satisfy this will, specializing in one field or another would be a grave error: the natural philosopher must open the field of possibilities to all scientific domains, from astronomy to mineralogy – in other words, to all phenomena visible between the heavens and the earth.
+The imprint of the force must be present everywhere, and as the Emerald Tablet suggests, in the infinitely large as well as the infinitely small.
+The work consists of identifying its traces and then finding the analogies that link them.

-It was while working on this task that the mathematician Leonardo Fibonacci, in the 13th century A.D., noticed that an arithmetic sequence was linked to generation in the biological world.
-In this progression, each new number is the sum of the previous two, i.e., 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144... and so on.
-As the numbers become larger, the ratio between one number and the next tends to a mathematical constant with a value of approximately 1.618.
-This ratio of proportion was defined by the father of Greek geometry, Euclid, as the division in extreme and mean reason.
-This relationship, which is undoubtedly the most explicit example found in the phyllotaxis of the plant world, is repeated in all of nature's creations.
+It was while working on this task in the 13th century of the Christian era that the mathematician Leonardo Fibonacci noticed an arithmetic sequence linked to generation in the biological world.
+In the progression of this sequence, each new number is the sum of the two preceding it: 0, 1, 1, 2, 3, 5, 8, 13, 21(3), 34, 55, 89, 144 (9) and so on.
+The higher the numbers become, the more the ratio between a number and the one preceding it tends towards a mathematical constant with a value of 1.618.
+This ratio of proportion was defined by the father of Greek geometry, Euclid, as the division of a segment in extreme and mean ratio.
+This proportion, found in the phyllotaxis of the plant world, appears to be a universal model, repeating invariably in all creations of nature.

 Phyllotaxis, cactus at the Queen Sirikit Botanical Garden - Chiang Mai, Thailand

-Spiral arrangements of this digital matrix can be seen in flowers, romanesco cabbage, and pine cones, as well as in nautilus and gastropod shells.
-These analogies are astonishing because they are not limited to these few examples but find a universal echo in the 3 kingdoms of the living world: mineral, vegetable, and animal.
-Nature creates geometry automatically, without the need for a square or compass.
-Nature doesn't need a plan; it is the plan.
-Its architecture, especially when expressed in a helical (« helical » and « helix » have the same etymological root as Helios, the Greek sun god) and logarithmic fashion, is simply dazzling.
-I never understand why most of us remain stoic in the face of such beauty and elegance.
-Don’t they have eyes to see ?
+Thus, we observe spiral arrangements of this numerical matrix in flowers, the Romanesco cauliflower, and the pine cone, but also in the shells of nautiluses and gastropods.
+These analogies are utterly astonishing because they are not limited to these few examples; they find a universal echo in the 3 kingdoms of the living world: the mineral, the vegetable, and the animal.
+Nature does geometry, automatically, without a square or a compass.
+Nature does not need a blueprint; it is the blueprint.
+Its architecture, especially when expressed in a helical ("helical" and "helix" share the same etymological root as Helios, the Sun god of the Greeks) and logarithmic manner, is simply dazzling.
+I will never understand why most of us remain stoic in the face of so much beauty and elegance.
+Do they not have eyes to see?

-Today, the ratio equal to 1.618 is better known as the « nombre d’or » (« golden ratio »).
-Popularized by Matila Ghyka in the 20th century, it is the result of a blend between semantics and mysticism.
-The etymology « or » (« gold ») comes from « aor », « aour », « aur » or « our » in Semitic languages, and its translation is « the Light ».
-When we recall the prologue of St. John's Gospel; « The Word was God (...)
-The Word was the true Light », the correlation between God, the Word, Light, and the golden ratio becomes more than obvious for one of the Magi's modes of thinking: synonymic reasoning.
-If you were looking for concrete proof of the existence of God, of the Creator, the golden ratio would provide your argument with a factual dimension that would be difficult to refute.
-All the more so since the Greek symbol for the golden ratio, Φ, was used by early Christ worshippers to define « the Force of God », « the Will » (« the Telesme» of the Emerald Table) or the principle of the concentration of the Spirit in matter.
+The etymology of "or" ("gold") comes from "aor," "aour," "aur," or "our" in Semitic languages, all of which translate to "light."
+Recalling the prologue of the Gospel of Saint John, where it is written: « The Word was God (...)
+The Word was the true light », the correlation between God, the Word, light, and the golden ratio becomes more than evident for one of the modes of thinking among the magi: synonymic reasoning.
+If you were looking for concrete proof of God's existence, the golden ratio would give your argument a factual dimension that would be difficult to refute.
+Especially since the Greek symbol for the golden ratio, Φ, defined for the early worshippers of Christ as "the force of God," "the Will" ("the Telesme" of the Emerald Tablet), or the principle of the concentration of spirit in matter.

 Vitruvian Man - Léonard de Vinci

-With all these connections, it hardly seems presumptuous to me to assert that Φ, the true whirling fulcrum of universal harmony (to be understood as « uni vers al », « uni vers el » (« united toward el ») or « uni vert sel » (« united green salt »), i.e. « the green salt that unites » for a right-to-left reading), is the organic imprint of a creative matrix, whose structure is subject to the laws of geometry and arithmetic.
-Plato understood this very well when he declared: « God always makes geometry » and « Geometry draws the soul toward truth, and forms the Philosophical Spirit, by forcing the soul to raise its gaze upward, instead of lowering it. »
+Faced with all these sympathies, it seems to me not overly presumptuous to assert that Φ, the true swirling pivot of universal harmony (to be heard as "uni vers El" ("united toward El ") or "uni ver sel," meaning "united green salt" in a right-to-left reading, is the organic imprint of a creative matrix, whose structure is subject to the laws of geometry and arithmetic.
+Plato understood this very well, as he declared: « God always geometrizes. » and « Geometry draws the soul toward truth and creates the spirit of philosophy, forcing the soul to turn its gaze upward instead of downward. »

-Historians tell us that the golden ratio was called « phi » in honor of the sculptor Phidias (480-430 B.C.), famous for his contribution to the construction of the Pantheon in Athens, where the precious ratio is exalted in the proportions of the facade.
-Should we be surprised to learn that the golden ratio was already used five centuries before the Christian era by Greek architects, but also, according to the work of René Adolphe Schwaller de Lubicz (1887-1961), by their Egyptian counterparts?
-Absolutely not, because all the artists worthy of this capital letter have always tried to make their works resonate with this particular signature.
-In their desire to mimic (« singer » in French, to be heard « saint G » holy G »), where G is a graphic representation of the spiral), they attributed to Φ the ultimate canon of beauty.
-Every time Φ is used, it's a syncretic tribute to nature and the Creator.
-From the grandiose pyramids of Giza to the abstract paintings of Kandinsky, Φ has always been the prerogative of artistic genius and the mark of a symbiotic relationship with the universe.
-This form of expression was certainly born out of necessity: to reveal and glorify in the material world the invisible intelligence of divine creation.
+For their part, historians recount that the golden ratio was named "phi" to honor the sculptor Phidias (480-430 BC), famous for his participation in the construction of the Parthenon in Athens, where the precious ratio is exalted in the proportions of the facade.
+Should we be astounded by the fact that the golden ratio was already used five centuries before the Christian era by Greek architects, and also, according to the work of René Adolphe Schwaller de Lubicz (1887-1961), by their Egyptian counterparts?
+Absolutely not, because all Artists, worthy of the capital A, have always tried to make their works resonate with this particular signature.
+In their desire to mimic ("singer" in French, to be heard "saint G" ("holy G"), they attributed to Φ the ultimate canon of beauty.
+Every time Φ is used, it is a syncretic tribute to nature and the creator that is celebrated.
+From the grandiose pyramids of the Giza plateau to the abstract paintings of Kandinsky, Φ has always been the prerogative of Artistic genius and the mark of a symbiotic relationship with the universe.
+This form of expression was undoubtedly born from a necessity: to reveal and glorify the invisible intelligence of divine creation in the material world.

 •••••

-To this, we must add that a person’s creativity does not necessarily make him or her an artist.
-The Masters are formal and are always there to testify: you don’t become an artist overnight, and perfecting your Art requires a lot of hard work and constant spiritual asceticism.
-Without having gone through the purification and rectification of one’s soul – the demonstration of holiness – it is virtually impossible to receive divine inspiration, to resonate with the Force, and become one with the grace of its quintessence to produce anything.
-Leonardo da Vinci (1452-1519) drives the nail a little deeper into the flesh of the often talentless pretenders by suggesting that the qualification of an artist is actually earned in high places: « The artist, ceaselessly engaged in the contemplation of creation, pays everlasting homage to the Creator.
-Our patient study of God’s work requires more effort than singing matins. »
+To this, it must be added that a person's creativity does not automatically make them an Artist.
+The masters are formal and are always there to testify: one does not become an Artist overnight; perfecting one's Art requires a great deal of work and constant spiritual asceticism.
+Without having undergone the purification and rectification of one's soul – demonstrating holiness – it is practically impossible to receive divine inspiration, to resonate with the force, and to become one with the grace of its quintessence to produce anything.
+Leonardo da Vinci (1452-1519) drives the nail even deeper into the flesh of the aspirants, who are often untalented, by suggesting that the qualification of Artist is indeed only earned in high places: « The artist, constantly occupied with contemplating creation, renders a perpetual homage to the creator.
+Our so patient study of the divine work demands more effort than singing matins. »

-Art thus creates a fusional relationship with the sacred, and in this sense, it must be a reflection of the matrix space.
-To achieve this, every detail must be carefully thought out, measured, and weighed.
-Nothing can be left to chance.
-As Jean Phaure pointed out, this kind of work is the antithesis of spontaneous art.
-Arithmetic proportions and regulating geometric lines organize a harmonious, resonant composition.
-The choice of colors corresponds to the symbolism of the figures and volumes.
-Mythological and religious archetypes mix with cabalistic references of all kinds.
-And, of course, never forgetting the hermetic nature of the form – that is, as the traditional saying goes: « to show, to signify, and to hide... all at the same time ».
-The divinity doesn't show... it suggests !
+Art thus implies a fusional relationship with the sacred, and in this sense, it must be a reflection of the matrix space.
+To achieve this, every detail must be thoroughly considered, measured, and weighed.
+Absolutely no element can be the product of chance.
+And as Jean Phaure pointed out, this type of work is the antithesis of spontaneous art: arithmetic proportions and regulating geometric lines organize a harmonious and resonant composition, the choice of colors aligns with the symbolism of the figures and volumes, and mythological and religious archetypes blend with all kinds of cabalistic references.
+And of course, never forget the hermetic character of the form, that is, as the tradition's adage stipulates: « to show, to signify, and to hide... all at once ».
+The divine does not show... it suggests!

 Symbolic façade at 63 Rue Réaumur - Paris, France

-In this highly creative magma, and since it is often considered the cornerstone of all the Arts, architecture occupies a privileged place in its relationship with the natural elements.
-The synchronization between the characteristics of the temple and the temporal cycles has always been one of the best-kept secrets of the high initiatory spheres of the priestly castes.
-By squaring the circle, the building is elevated to the sacred and thus asserts its operative function by combining celestial and terrestrial energies within it.
-When a temple is built according to the rules of Art, its geometric form gives orientation to space and, like a hand on a sundial, gives the measure of time.
-In this respect, the scientific knowledge of the cosmic cycles elevates the architect to the rank of initiate, and in this sense, it cannot be otherwise.
+In the superior magma of the creative spirit, and since it is often considered the cornerstone of all Arts, architecture occupies a privileged place in the relationship it maintains with natural elements.
+The synchronization between a temple's properties and temporal cycles has always been one of the best-kept secrets by the initiatory high spheres of priestly castes.
+It is in the resolution of the squaring of the circle that the edifice is elevated towards the sacred, thus asserting its operative function by conjugating celestial and terrestrial energies within itself.
+When a temple is built according to the rules of Art, its geometric shape gives the space its orientation, and, like a needle on a sundial, it also gives the measure of time.
+In this, the scientific knowledge of cosmic cycles elevates the Architect to the rank of initiates, and, for this purpose, it cannot be otherwise.

-Unfortunately for humanity, few people truly understand the coding systems used in the artwork of our ancestors.
-And even when their attempts are successful, the academic doxa automatically labels them as mildly enlightened.
-This label makes it all the more appropriate for modern artists to approach art through the prism of psychology, since we must try to explain, even in a phantasmagorical way, the allegories, metaphors, and parables of the traditional culture of our masters.
-In any case, in this work, we will try to decipher some works for what they really are.
-In this sense, the best way to do this is to use the tools that have been bequeathed to us, and in this virtuosity, the measure of the Liberal Arts is inescapable.
+Unfortunately for Humanity, few people truly understand the encoding systems used in the Artworks of our ancestors.
+And even if their attempts are successful, the academic doxa automatically labels them as gentle visionaries.
+This label further justifies the modern approach to the Arts through the prism of psychology, for one must attempt to provide an explanation, even a fantastical one, for the allegories, metaphors, and parables of the traditional culture of our masters.
+Be that as it may, we will try to decipher a few works for what they really were throughout this thesis.
+With this in mind, the best way to tackle this is to use the tools that have been bequeathed to us, and in this virtuosity, the measure of the Liberal Arts is essential.

-There are 7 Liberal Arts, divided into two paths: the Trivium and the Quadrivium.
+The Liberal Arts number 7 and are divided into two paths: the Trivium and the Quadrivium.

-The Quadrivium refers to the powers of numbers, or the expression of the Word through mathematics, and is divided into 4 subjects: arithmetic, music, geometry and astronomy.
+· The Quadrivium relates to the powers of numbers, that is, the expression of the Word through mathematics, and is divided into 4 subjects: arithmetic, music, geometry, and astronomy.

-In addition to these 7 paths, a linguistic axiom of the Hermetic Cabale, known as the Language of the Birds, completes the artist’s already extensive palette.
-Described as a solar language whose principles are sanctified by the appearance of its ibis-headed initiator, Djéhuty-Thot, it is based exclusively on the assonance of words, without ever considering the rules of spelling and grammar.
-Richard Khaitzine (1947-2013) put it this way: « This Language of the Birds is the language that Jesus revealed to the apostles through His Spirit, the Holy Spirit.
-Remember this episode from the Gospels.
-It’s Pentecost, and the apostles receive the gift of tongues in the form of tongues of Fire, Fire being a synonym for the Spirit.
-But then, you ask, why is it called the Language of the Birds?
-Because the Holy Spirit, being volatile by nature, is often symbolized by a bird, often a dove. »
+Alongside these 7 paths, a linguistic axiom from the Hermetic Cabale, called the Language of the Birds (the Green Language), completes the already well-stocked palette of the Artist.
+This slang, qualified as solar, whose principles are sanctified in the appearance of its initiator with the head of an ibis, Djehuty-Thot, is based exclusively on the assonance of words, without ever taking into account the rules of spelling and grammar.
+Richard Khaitzine (1947-2013) spoke of it in this way: « This language of the birds is the one revealed by Jesus to the apostles through his spirit, the Holy Spirit.
+Remember that episode from the Gospels.
+It is the period of Pentecost and the apostles receive the gift of tongues in the form of tongues of fire, fire being a synonym for spirit.
+But in that case, you might ask, why is it called the language of the birds?
+Because the Holy Spirit, of a volatile nature, is frequently symbolized by a bird, often a dove. »

-In order to overcome the weaknesses of language and to provide the final keys needed to open the closed realm of the Magi, the disciples of Hermes used another means of transmission, one that is still poorly understood today: the symbol.
+In order to compensate for the weaknesses of language and to provide the final keys essential for opening the closed kingdom of the magi, the disciple of Hermes will use another vector of transmission, still very poorly understood today: the symbol.

 •••••

-The symbol plays a more than singular role: stimulating only the psyche, this figurative sign links man to his imagination and connects his thought to spheres indescribable by words.
-In fact, the sound of a word is a vibration that can be heard, and in this state, it already has a material manifestation.
-A word clumsily cuts off the dynamics of the idea it seeks to define; it is precisely to remedy this weakness that the use of the symbol proves its effectiveness: by creating a bridge between the created and the uncreated, this mode of reading allows the mind to pass through the mirror of appearances, to see the other side of the image, outside of space and time.
-Ferdinand Brunetière (1849-1906) wrote: « The symbol is an image; it is thought… It makes us grasp between the world and ourselves some of those secret affinities and obscure laws which may be beyond the reach of science, but which are no less certain for that; every symbol is, in this sense, a kind of revelation. »
+The symbol plays a more than singular role: stimulating only the psyche, this figurative sign connects man to his imagination and links his thought to spheres indescribable by words.
+Indeed, the sound of a word is a vibration that the ear can hear, and, in this state, it already possesses a material manifestation.
+The word therefore clumsily cuts the dynamics of the idea it wishes to define; it is precisely to remedy this weakness that the use of the symbol demonstrates its full effectiveness.
+By creating a bridge between the created and the uncreated, this mode of reading gives the mind the possibility to traverse the mirror of appearances, to glimpse the other side of the set, outside of space and time.
+Ferdinand Brunetière (1849-1906) specified: « The symbol is an image, it is thought...
+It allows us to grasp between the world and ourselves some of those secret affinities and obscure laws which may well exceed the reach of science, but which are no less certain for that, every symbol is in this sense a kind of revelation. »

-We could not continue this introduction without paying tribute to René Guénon (1886-1951), because his life and work alone crystallize an uncompromising spirituality.
-In his book Symboles de la Science Sacrée, he wrote: « We have already had occasion to speak of the importance of the symbolic form in the transmission of traditional doctrines.
-Why is there so much more or less open hostility to symbolism?
-Certainly, because it is a form of expression that has become completely alien to the modern mentality, and because man is naturally inclined to distrust what he does not understand.
-Symbolism is the most suitable means of teaching the higher religious and metaphysical truths, in other words, everything that the modern mind rejects or neglects; it is the very opposite of what is appropriate to rationalism, and all its opponents behave, some without realizing it, as true rationalists.
-In this way, the supreme truths, which would not be communicable or transmittable in any other way, become so to a certain extent, when they are incorporated, as it were, into symbols which will undoubtedly hide them from many, but which will reveal them in all their brilliance to the eyes of those who know how to see.
-If the Word is thought within and spoken without, if the world is the effect of the divine Word uttered at the beginning of time, the whole of nature can be considered a symbol of supernatural reality.
-Everything that is, in whatever form, having its principle in the divine intellect, translates or represents that principle in its own way and according to its own order of existence; and thus, from one order to the next, all things are related and correspond to each other in order to coincide in the universal and total harmony which is like a reflection of the divine Trinity itself.
-This correspondence is the true foundation of symbolism, and it is for this reason that the laws of a lower realm can always be taken as symbolizing the realities of a higher order, where they have their profound reason, which is both their principle and their end. »
+We could not continue this introduction without honoring the sharp verb of René Guénon (1886-1951), because his life and work alone crystallize a spiritual search without any concession.
+He wrote in his book Symbols of Sacred Science: « We have already had occasion to speak of the importance of the symbolic form in the transmission of doctrinal teachings of a traditional order (...)
+Why does one encounter so much more or less avowed hostility towards symbolism?
+Assuredly, because it is a mode of expression that has become entirely foreign to the modern mentality, and because man is naturally inclined to distrust what he does not understand.
+Symbolism is the means best adapted to the teaching of truths of a superior order, religious and metaphysical, that is to say, of all that the modern spirit rejects or neglects; it is the very opposite of what suits rationalism, and all its adversaries behave, some without knowing it, as true rationalists (...)
+It is thus that the highest truths, which would not be communicable or transmissible by any other means, become so to a certain point when they are, so to speak, incorporated into symbols which will doubtless conceal them for many, but which will manifest them in all their brilliance to the eyes of those who know how to see (...)
+If the Word is thought on the inside and speech on the outside, if the world is the effect of the divine Word uttered at the origin of time, the whole of nature can be taken as a symbol of the supernatural reality.
+Everything that is, in whatever mode, having its principle in the divine intellect, translates or represents this principle in its own way and according to its order of existence; and, thus, from one order to another, all things are linked and correspond to contribute to the universal and total harmony, which is like a reflection of the divine Trinity itself.
+This correspondence is the true foundation of symbolism and that is why the laws of an inferior domain can always be taken to symbolize the realities of a superior order, where they have their profound reason, which is at once their principle and their end. »

-In its vulgar figuration, the « saint bol » holy cup ») takes the form of a cup or chalice.
-In the magical ritual of the Mass, at the moment of the Eucharistic Sacrament, it collects the Christic Blood, a metaphorical liquid representing the cosmic fluid.
-The evocation of a watery substance inevitably recalls the way in which the Hermetists associated the behavior of the Mercurial spirit with a primordial ocean.
-By analogy, the symbol fulfills exactly the same function as its homophone revealed by the Language of the Birds; namely, the « saint bol » holy cup ») is the receptacle and revelation in the tangible world of the ineffable principles of the universal matrix.
+In its vulgar figuration, the "saint bol" ("holy cup") takes the form of a cup or a chalice.
+During the magical ritual of the Mass, at the moment of the Eucharistic sacrament, it collects the Christic blood – the metaphorical liquid of the cosmic fluid.
+The evocation of an aqueous essence inevitably recalls the way the disciple of Hermes associated the behavior of the mercurial spirit with a primordial ocean.
+Following analogical reasoning, the symbol fulfills exactly the same function as its homophone, revealed by the language of the birds, namely that the "saint bol" ("holy cup") is the receptacle and the revealer in the tangible world of the ineffable principles of the universal matrix.

 The Holy Grail, Saint-Eustache Church - Paris, France

-I am aware that for most of you, Hermeticism seems mysterious, even chimerical, all the more so because this philosophical current proposes historical and scientific perspectives that mainstream thinking considers irrational from the outset.
-I can already hear the rhetoric of the most indoctrinated: « How could the men of the past have known what modern science is just beginning to glimpse?
-Aren't we superior to those hicks ? »
+I understand that for most of you, the Hermetic tradition seems very mysterious, even chimerical, especially since this philosophical current proposes historical and scientific perspectives that the dominant thinking qualifies as irrational.
+I can already hear the rhetoric of the most indoctrinated: « How could ancient man have known what modern science is only beginning to glimpse?
+Are we not superior to those hicks of the past? »

-Yes, and no matter what he thinks, man today is unaware of his ignorance.
-But it’s important not to blame him, because from kindergarten benches to university lecture halls, he is driven to naively repeat what he has been taught.
-And since the majority have grown up in the same system, it’s logical that ‘normal’ people are all formatted in the same way.
-To their credit, the pursuit of knowledge and intellectual and cultural enrichment is no longer a valued activity.
-Absolutely nothing is organized to encourage us to read library books and to multiply our general knowledge; this sad fact is the inexorable consequence of a royal education that is constantly being dumbed down, of the propagation and standardization of the culture of the artificial (to the detriment of the natural), of the promotion and standardization of mediocrity by the dominant media, and of the dumbing down and hypnotic manipulation of the masses by television.
-And above all, the growing denial of a transcendent, saving spiritual realm.
-It’s a fact that there are now countless friends who are very proud of their agnosticism… How sad!
+Indeed, and whatever he may think, modern man is unaware of his own ignorance.
+But we must not cast stones at him, for from the benches of kindergarten to the lecture halls of universities, he is encouraged to naively repeat what he is taught.
+And since the majority has grown up in the same system, it is logical that "normal" people are all molded in the same way.
+In his defense, it must be recognized that the pursuit of knowledge, intellectual and cultural enrichment, is an activity that is no longer valued.
+Absolutely nothing is organized to encourage us to read the works in libraries and to multiply our general knowledge.
+This sad observation is the inexorable consequence of a state-controlled education constantly leveled downward, the propagation and normalization of a culture of the artificial (to the detriment of the natural), the promotion and standardization of mediocrity by the dominant media, the stupefaction and hypnotic manipulation of the masses by television.
+And above all, the ever-growing denial of a transcendent and salvific spiritual kingdom.
+It's a fact; we can no longer count the friends who are very proud of their agnosticism...
+How sad!

-At the beginning of the 21st century, the collapse of thought reflects the decadence, degeneration, and decline of our civilization.
-This intellectual sclerosis has become an increasingly thorny obstacle to overcome for those who follow the path of spiritual evolution, personal emancipation, or the Gnostic path.
-Social conditioning is so powerful that the intrepid – those who still dare to think for themselves – are often sidelined and ridiculed.
-It takes great strength of character to free oneself from the vindictiveness and judgment of others.
-This work requires deep and delicate self-introspection, and very few people are willing to suffer in order to dissolve the illusions of daily life and become completely free.
-To be able to empty one's chalice of all dross and then fill it anew with a brighter light is an accomplishment that must be earned over time.
+At the dawn of the 21st century, the collapse of thought mirrors the decadence, degeneration, and decline of our civilization.
+This intellectual sclerosis has become an increasingly thorny obstacle for those who take the paths of spiritual evolution, personal emancipation, or the Gnostic path.
+Social conditioning is so powerful that the intrepid, those who still dare to think for themselves, are often ostracized and unfortunately subject to mockery.
+It takes tremendous strength of character to free oneself from public condemnation and the judgment of others.
+This work requires a deep and delicate introspection upon oneself; very few people are prepared to suffer in order to dissolve the illusions of daily life so as to be completely freed from them.
+To be able to empty one's chalice of all dross, and then refill it with a more radiant light, is an achievement inaccessible to most of us.

 "Vert-bois" Fountain - Paris, France

-Prudence, temperance, fortitude, and justice are the cardinal virtues needed to open the Kingdom of God; if perseverance and truth are our faithful servants on the path of truth, the vertical essence of the Solar Fire will illuminate our hearts, and the work we undertake will always be crowned with success.
-Without this spiritual quest, I probably wouldn’t have found the courage to share these few lines with you, because the metaphysical currents on which the winds of this demonstration will carry us are ridiculed by the orthodoxy of the educational system and are very poorly understood by today’s globalized culture.
+Prudence, temperance, fortitude, and justice are the cardinal virtues necessary for the opening of the kingdom of God.
+If perseverance is our loyal servant on the path of truth, the vertical essence of the solar fire will illuminate our hearts, and the undertaken work will always be crowned with success.
+Without this spiritual quest, I probably would never have found the courage to share these few lines with you, because the metaphysical currents upon which the winds of this demonstration will carry us are ridiculed by the orthodoxy of the educational system and are very poorly understood by today's globalized culture.
+This thesis could never have become an original stone added to the edifice if our usual prejudices had not been overcome, if the lands of the unexplored had not been pushed back, and if our reality had not been transcended.

-To this end, the scientific and syncretic study of the major religious symbols is the main axis – its axis mundi – around which this thesis will unfold.
-Like a modern-day Jason in search of the Golden Fleece, guided by the clarity of the North Star, we will navigate the most mystical and unimaginably vibrant oceans.
-So, I invite you to explore sacred science aboard my ship, to lift the veil on the naturalistic nature of the Holy Spirit, and to set sail for the most absolute mysteries of all: creation and the origin of space-time.
+To achieve this, the scientific and syncretic study of the principal religious symbols is the major axis – its axis mundi – around which this thesis will evolve.
+Like a modern Jason in quest of the Golden Fleece, guided by the clarity of the pole star, we will navigate the most mystical and unimaginable vibratory oceans.
+I therefore invite you to explore sacred science aboard my vessel, to lift the veil on the naturing nature of the Holy Spirit, and to cast off towards the most absolute mystery of all: the creation of space-time.

 Ludovic Nicolas